Wind for Schools in the News

 NAU’s Upward Bound programs and the Willow Bend Boys & Girls Club summer

-camp in June to teach 48 young students about wind energy through hands-on
+camp in June to teach young students about wind energy while, introducing them to basic energy, through hands-on

 engineering design activities.